 - Green Gold, PY129 - mix with blues for natural greens & mix with reds for golds

-- Bismuth Yellow, PY184 - a strong, lightfast lemon yellow
+- Bismuth Yellow, PY184 - a strong, semi-opaque, & lightfast lemon yellow

-- Arylide Yellow FGL, PY97 by Da Vinci- a clear, primary yellow with good transparency
+- Arylide Yellow FGL, PY97 by Da Vinci or Daniel Smith- a primary yellow

-- Transparent Orange, DPP - mixes gorgeous browns and is gorgeous on its own.
+- Transparent Orange, DPP - mixes gorgeous browns and is stunning on its own.

 - Burnt Sienna, PR101 - mix with French Ultramarine for beautiful browns, greys, and muted blues.